 - 1. It shall be the duty of the Zoning Inspector to administer and cause the enforcement of the provisions of this Ordinance.
-All departments, officials, and public employees, or designees, of Port Deposit which are vested with authority to issue permits or licenses shall conform to the provisions of this Ordinance and shall not issue any permit or license for any use, building, structure, or purpose which would be in conflict with the provisions of this Ordinance.
-Any permit or license, issued in conflict with the provisions of this Ordinance are being violated, he shall notify in writing the person responsible for such violations, indicating the nature of the violation and ordering the action necessary to correct it.
+All departments, officials, and public employees, or designees, of Port Deposit which are vested with authority to issue permits or licenses shall conform to the provisions of this Ordinance and shall not issue any permit or license for any use, building, structure, or purpose which would be in conflict with the provisions of this Ordinance, shall be null and void.
+If the Zoning Inspector finds that any of the provisions of this Ordinance, shall be null and void.
+If the Zoning Inspector finds that any of the provisions of this Ordinance, indicating the nature of the violation and ordering the action necessary to correct it.
 He shall order discontinuance of illegal use of land, buildings, or structure or of additions, alterations, or structural changes thereto; discontinuance of any illegal work being done, or shall take any other action authorized by this Ordinance to insure compliance with or to prevent violations of its provisions.
 The Zoning Inspector shall administer this Ordinance on a day-to-day basis as directed by the Town Administrator. - 2.
 The Zoning Inspector shall also prepare staff comments on such matters as required by this ordinance or when so directed by the Mayor and Town Council, Planning Commission, Town Administrator or Board of Appeals.
 The Zoning Inspector is primarily responsible for insuring that this work is completed on a timely basis. - 3.
 All powers and duties of the Zoning Inspector may be assumed by the Town Administrator in his or her absence.